-The proposed development includes 72 residential units and approximately 14,877 square feet of retail use on the first floor.
-A parking deck would be provided with a total of 120 parking spaces, including 112 spaces assigned to residents and 8 spaces available as temporary parking for guests.
-The resident parking supply includes one space for the one-bedroom units, and two spaces for the two- and three-bedroom units.
-The parking deck would be private, accessible to residents and guests only.
-Access to the parking deck would be provided by full-access driveways to Benton Avenue and the alley along the south side of the subject property.
+The proposed development includes 47 residential units and approximately 14,060 gross square feet of retail use on the first floor.
+The development would include a total of 57 resident parking spaces, including 3 ADA spaces.
+A total of 9 guest spaces would be provided at Main Street Promenade East for a total of 66 spaces for the proposed development.

+The resident parking supply includes one space for the one-bedroom units, and two spaces for the two-bedroom units.
+The onsite parking lot would be private, access controlled, and accessible to residents only.
+Access to the parking lot would be provided by a full-access driveway to Benton Avenue.
+Guest parking would be located at the adjacent Main Street Promenade East covered alley, accessible via the existing inbound driveway along Van Buren Avenue and the outbound driveway to Benton Avenue.
+These off-site guest parking spaces would be restricted as guest parking only for the subject development.
 Parking for the first-floor retail use would be eligible for the City's parking fee-in-lieu formula, subject to an amendment to the SSA 21 boundary.
-An analysis of the parking deck access and circulation, prepared by Walker Consultants, is presented as Attachment 1.